pnpm/pnpm.io/versioned_docs/version-7.x/cli/config.md

 ### --global, -g

-See the configuration in the global config file.
+Set the configuration in the global config file.

+### --location

+When set to `project`, the `.npmrc` file at the nearest `package.json` will be used.

+When set to `global`, the performance is the same as setting the `--global` option.

+### --json

+Show all the config settings in JSON format.